 One aspect you need to be aware of if you are the surviving family member of a veteran who lost their life to a disease caused by asbestos exposure is the fact that, regardless of whether they had been receiving compensation from the VA while they were alive, you will still need to file a claim to obtain this benefit.

 Finally, another VA benefit for the surviving family members of veterans killed by asbestos exposure is VA Burial Benefits.
-The VA will pay you $2,000 if your veteran relative died of a disease caused by asbestos exposure, but you will have to provide them with evidence of you having paid their burial or funeral.
+The VA will pay you $2,000 if your veteran relative died of a disease caused by asbestos exposure, but you will have to provide them with evidence of you having paid for their burial or funeral.

 If we determine that you qualify for compensation, we will promptly guide you to a lawyer whose primary area of practice is toxic exposure so that you can obtain the VA benefits you are eligible for.
-One important aspect you need to keep in mind, however, is that asbestos claims have a statute of limitations of 3 years from the moment of diagnosis in most states, which is why we strongly encourage you to reach out to our professionals as soon as you find out about your disease.